 I know you all have been waiting patiently for this last installment in this edition of the Skillet Supper Series.
-I say this edition because yes, there will be more to come after this one.
+I say this edition because yes, there will be more to come after today’s recipe for naturally gluten-free Porcupine Meatballs.
 I have a fondness for triple letter series, especially SSS.
 There’s another SSS series here at gfe—Suite of Sweets for Your Sweethearts at Valentine’s Day.
-There’s MMM, March Muffin Madness, when folks are very preoccupied with hoops and brackets.
+There’s MMM, March Muffin Madness, when some folks are very preoccupied with hoops and brackets.
 There’s even Pumpkin Pie Plus.
 It’s October so I expect you’ll be seeing a comeback from that series very soon!
-But I digress, and before we move on to this SSS entry, I’d like to make a Public Service Announcement of sorts.

-Now that you’ve shared your opinion with the FDA, let me share today’s skillet supper (literally, we had this one for dinner tonight).
 I’ve been sharing a lot of old favorites for this Skillet Supper Series, some of which had to be tweaked a bit to be gluten free, dairy free, refined sugar free, unprocessed, etc. Porcupine Meatballs are a meal idea that needs no adjustments at all.
 The ingredients are naturally gluten free, dairy free, refined sugar free (if certain ingredients are used), pretty much unprocessed, and best of all, they are kid friendly!
-(Well, most kids anyway.)
+(Well, friendly for most kids anyway.)

 Initially, children are intrigued by the name of this recipe.
 If it’s your first time making them for your family, be prepared for some questions.
 Did these meatballs really come from a porcupine, mom?
 Aren’t you supposed to stay away from porcupines?
 Where did you get this porcupine, mom?
 I don’t want to eat porcupine quills!
 The questions and comments go on and on and will make you laugh out loud.